0mBudsMann/GameSense-Adobe/evaluators' docs/README.md

 # 5) REAL-TIME COMMENTARY GENERATION

 - **Commentary Generation**

-  As any player scores a point, the system sends a request to groq(a cloud-based AI using llama3-8b-8192) to generate real-time commentary.
-The commentary is based on the points scored.
-This feature enhances the user experience by providing live updates and insights into the game.
+As any player scores a point, the system initiates a request to Groq, a cloud-based AI utilizing the llama3-8b-8192 model, to generate real-time commentary.
+This process is handled in a separate thread to ensure that it runs concurrently with other tasks.
+The commentary is dynamically created based on the points scored, enhancing the user experience by providing live updates and insights into the game.

 - **Speech Output**

-  Now the generated commentary is converted to speech using Google Text-to-Speech (gtts) and played using the playsound library.
-This feature adds an interactive element to the game analysis, making it more engaging for users.
+Once the commentary is generated, it is converted to speech using Google Text-to-Speech (gtts).
+The speech synthesis and playback are managed in their own thread using the `playsound` library.
+This threading approach ensures that the commentary audio is played back smoothly and interactively, adding an engaging element to the game analysis without disrupting other processes.

 # 6) REALTIME PROCESSING
 - **Threading for Speed Optimization**